-Canvas and Email: I will make regular use of the Canvas course site and email to post materials, log grades, and contact you with announcements.
-You will receive an invite code from me during Week 1 to join our Canvas site, so be sure to sign up as soon as you're able (the code is also on the front page of this syllabus).
-You are responsible for checking your email regularly, as well as setting your Canvas notifications to receive new announcements.
+Google Classroom and Email: I will make regular use of Google Classroom and email to post materials, log grades, and contact you with announcements.
+You will receive an invite code from me during Week 1 to join our Google Classroom course site, so be sure to sign up as soon as you're able (the code is also on the front page of this syllabus).
+You are responsible for checking your email regularly, as well as setting your Google notifications to receive new announcements.
 If you do not have ready access to the internet, in a way that will prevent you from successfully completing assignments, please inform me at the start of the term so that we can discuss alternatives.
 You must get my explicit, written permission for this.